Skip to content

 Compact Beam Visibility Projector

-The beam visibility projector can be made much more compact by expressing the primary beam in a coordinate frame where it is azimuthally symmetric before decomposing it in sherical harmonics.
-For a perfectly azimuthally symetric beam like the one here, you would only need the \(m\) = 0 mode if you used a frame aligned with the pointing centre.
+The beam visibility projector can be made much more compact by expressing the primary beam in a coordinate frame where it is close to azimuthally symmetric before decomposing it in spherical harmonics.
+For a perfectly azimuthally symmetric beam like the one here, you would only need the \(m = 0\) mode if you used a frame aligned with the pointing centre.

-In general the beams will not be perfectly azimuthally symmetric but can still be quite symmetric, with only low order \(m\) modes needed.
+In general the beams will not be perfectly azimuthally symmetric but can still be quite symmetric, with only low-order \(m\) modes needed.
+The new TIRSPowerBeam.to_pointed_basis() helper does that basis rotation directly on the container and optionally truncates the pointed-basis \(m\) range for us.

 pnt_beam_mmax = 3 # Max |m| = 3